 Team Capabilities:

-- Internal champion coordinating scaled video program
+- Internal champion to coordinate the scaled video program

 - Realistic change management expectations for new workflows